Skip to content

 Domain observed in Norton antivirus renewal phishing campaigns — part of FBI IC3 2024 Annual Report: tech support fraud estimated at $1.46B

-What to do if you received an email from this domain
+What to do if you received a message from this domain

-Do not click any link, scan any QR code, or call any phone number in the email
+Do not click any link, scan any QR code, or call any phone number in the message

-Verify by going directly to norton.com — type the URL yourself
+Verify by going directly to norton.com — type the URL yourself, do not follow any link

 Report to FTC at reportfraud.ftc.gov